 We provide housing service for the continuum of housing needs.

-Applications must be submitted online at:
+When we take applications they must be submitted online at:

 As stated in the HRHA Administrative Plan: